-It’s a fundamental requirement to know before creating content for engagement.
+It’s a fundamental requirement to know before creating engaging content.

 How would you reach out to the right audience if you don’t know who they are?

 For instance, are they male, female, below 18, students, single-parent, or small business owners?
-The demographic information would help you understand the target audience.
+Such demographic information would help you understand the target audience.

-You can’t set out on a journey without figuring out where to end up.
-Similarly, it’s necessary to work on your target audience beforehand.
+You can’t set out on a journey without figuring out where you want to end up.
+Similarly, it’s necessary to work on specifying your target audience beforehand.

 2. Create a Provocative Blog Title

-It’s impossible to this pull this off if the topic you’re going to discuss is pretty darn boring.
+It’s impossible to pull this off if the topic you’re going to discuss is boring.

-When we say the provocative title, we don’t mean “clickbait” in the blog post title, anyway.
+When we say the provocative title, we don’t mean “clickbait” in the blog post title.

-Instead, a provocative blog post title shows clarity, attractiveness, and curiosity in it.
+Instead, a provocative blog post title evokes clarity, attractiveness, and curiosity in it.